edlyn-e/edlyn-e/README.md

 <p>
   <i>noun</i> /ed-lin/
   <br>
-  Creative young individual with an eye for style.
+  Software Developer in the making with _nology!
 </p>

-<p>Software Developer in the making with _nology!</p>

 ### Connect with me